 - They prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
-Our school has written recruitment and selection policies and procedures in place that are regularly reviewed. - They will ensure that short-listed candidates receive online searches, and this is made explicit in the job advert or on the letter for interview. - At least one person on any appointment panel has undertaken appropriate safer recruitment training. - We will ensure that the policies and procedures are monitored to ensure they are effective and embedded.
+Our school has written recruitment and selection policies and procedures in place that are regularly reviewed. - They will ensure that short-listed candidates receive online searches, and this is made explicit in the job advert or on the letter for interview. - At least one person on any appointment panel has undertaken appropriate safer recruitment training. - They will ensure that the policies and procedures are monitored to ensure they are effective and embedded. - They will ensure that the SCR is regularly audited by an appropriate member of staff.

-Dealing with concerns about staff who may pose a risk of harm to children
+Dealing with concerns about staff who may pose a risk of harm to children.

 - There are procedures in place to manage concerns/allegations against teachers (including supply teachers and volunteers), that might indicate they would pose a risk of harm to children.
 These allegations or concerns will be referred to the designated officer at the local authority, Kenny Edgar, by the appropriate person.
-Our school will follow the procedures outlined in Part 4 of Keeping Children Safe in Education. - "Low level" concerns will be addressed as set out in Section 2 of Part for of KCSIE. - Procedures are in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned. - They are aware that this is a legal duty and failure to refer when the criteria are met is a criminal offence.
+Our school will follow the procedures outlined in part 4 of Keeping Children Safe in Education. - "Low level" concerns will be addressed as set out in Section 2 of Part for of KCSIE. - Procedures are in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned. - They are aware that this is a legal duty and failure to refer when the criteria are met is a criminal offence.